yanhui09/MAGpy/install.md

 }
 ```

-### 12 make scripts ececuteable and add them to your PATH
+### 12 make scripts executeable and add them to your PATH

 ```sh
 chmod 755 MAGpy/scripts/*